carriercomm/go-to/ProjectReport.md

 ## Problem Statement
 Different Public Cloud Providers have different and not interoperable format of OS images.
 This cause a “Vendor Lock-in” effect.

+For example.
+In case of linux system configuration of Guest OS is different for Amazon Ec2 and Windows Azure.
+After performing a snapshot of a live system it's not possible to resume this image in different cloud provider or in your local environemt.
+The image will not boot unless you use the same hypervisor with identical configuration.

 Which is a potential risk for every business operating in the Public Cloud at IaaS level.
 For Hybrid Cloud deployments the above aspect causes an operational complexity.
 An owner of a hybrid setup must maintain separate OS configuration for it's Privete and Public parts infrastructure.